Inflation Comes Down, but Gold Surges – What’s Going On?

 From Peter Reagan at Birch Gold Group

 This week, Your News to Know rounds up the latest top stories involving gold and the overall economy.
-Stories include: Reviewing gold’s big week, the folly of Canada’s central bank, and a portfolio manager’s outlook on what lies ahead.
+Stories include: Reviewing gold’s big week, and the folly of Canada’s central bank.

 Gold’s sudden surge over $1,750